BrickDesignerNL/github-copilot-gpt-code-improver/README.md

 2. In **VS Code** use GitHub CoPilot in **agent** mode with the default **gpt4.1** model.
 3. Have Premium Model quality results for $10 per month imstead of $39 per month.

-If it works for you, buy me a drink 😊
+If it works for you, let's have a ☕